Exercise 02 Gradient descent methods¶

 # Plot function as contour lines

-plot_contours(x, f(x), opti=[-1, 1])
+plot_contours(x, f(x), opti=[-1, 1], figsize=(5, 5))

-Task 1 - Simple steepest decent¶
+Task 1 - Simple steepest descent¶

-a) Implement a simple steepest gradient decent in that function.
+a) Implement a simple steepest gradient descent in that function.
 The function should return a list of all steps $\mathbf{x}_k \in \mathcal{R}^d$ taken during the optimization, i.e. [[x1_0, x2_0, ..., xd_0], [x1_1, x2_1, ..., xd_1], ...]

-def simple_decent(x_init, func, eta=0.1, max_iter=100):
+def simple_descent(x_init, func, eta=0.1, max_iter=100):

 # Copy initial x to new differentiable tensor x